Skip to main content

 Controlled provider and network access

-Track API keys, outbound network rules, firewall policy, and exposed service ports before adding real workloads.
+Track API keys, outbound network rules, firewall policy, dashboard access, gateway access, and exposed service ports before adding real workloads.

 04